DaniellaJPotts/asp.net-mvc-login-poc/README.md

 		<p>
 			Below is the Login (and index) page for this project.
 			This page features a simple navigation bar with a home button, login form, and contact links in the footer.
-			When correctly completiting the form and clicking the "Login to LoginPOC" button, users will be taken to the Authentication page where they can complete logging in.
+			When correctly completing the form and clicking the "Login to LoginPOC" button, users will be taken to the Authentication page where they can complete logging in.
 		</p>
 		<div align="center"><img width=75% src="Images/LoginPOC - Login.png"></div>